 Symptoms of anemia may occur when the Hgb falls below 11 g/dL; when Hgb falls below 8 g/dL, the anemia is life-threatening.
 The CBC provides valuable insight into the type of anemia.
 If leukopenia and thrombocytopenia are present along with anemia, a myelodysplastic disorder is suspected.
-The MCV reveals the size of the cells, leading to the classification of normocytosis, microcytosis, or macrocytosis and indicating potential causes (Table 3).
+The MCV reveals the size of the cells, leading to the subclassification of anemias as normocytic, microcytic, or macrocytic, which is useful for indicating potential causes (Table 3).